Childrenswear - Polo Shirts

 When manufacturing knitted polo shirts, it’s important to use fine needles in order to avoid costly needle damage to the fabrics.
 We offer fine sizes of sewing thread which are made to the highest quality standards and deliver the requisite tenacity.
-Approximate thread consumption is 90 metres.
+Approximate thread consumption is 90 meters.

 Alternative thread types may be used depending on required final quality.
 The thread size will determine the choice of needle size.